 Specialty Pharmacy Drugs are high-cost, injectable, infused, oral or inhaled medications that generally require close supervision and monitoring of their effect on the patient by a medical professional.
-These drugs often require special handling such as temperature controlled packaging and overnight delivery and are often unavailable at a Retail Pharmacy or through a Mail Order Pharmacy.
-Specialty Pharmacy Drugs are available from UCHealth Pharmacies.
-Certain Specialty Drugs may be filled at CVS Specialty Pharmacy if UCHealth Pharmacies do not have them in stock.
+These drugs often require special handling such as temperature-controlled packaging and overnight delivery and are often unavailable at a Retail Pharmacy or through a Mail Order Pharmacy.
+Specialty Pharmacy Drugs are available from CVS Specialty.
 If Specialty Pharmacy Drugs are purchased from a Retail Pharmacy they will be considered as Out-of-Network and not covered.

-The Outpatient Specialty Pharmacy benefits available under this Booklet may be managed by CVS Caremark, the Pharmacy Benefits Manager (PBM).
+The Outpatient Specialty Pharmacy benefits available under this Booklet are managed by CVS Caremark, the Pharmacy Benefits Manager (PBM).
 A Specialty Pharmacy is not a Retail Pharmacy or a Home Delivery Pharmacy.